 Natural Ways to Prevent or Delay Pregnancy

-While these methods get a bad rap, they have come a really long way from the Rhythm Methods of the past and many are now as effective as hormonal methods (and more effective than barrier methods) when used consistently.
-These methods can be used to delay or achieve pregnancy, so those who decide to conceive don’t have to worry about the risk of infertility, birth defects or delayed fertility after coming off of contraceptives.
+While these methods get a bad rap, they have come a long way from the Rhythm Methods of the past.
+Many are now as effective as hormonal methods (and more effective than barrier methods) when used consistently.
+It’s non-hormonal birth control that can either delay or achieve pregnancy.
+So if you decide to get pregnant, you don’t have to worry about infertility, birth defects, or delayed fertility after discontinuing.

-The basic concept is using cues like Basal Body Temperature (use a basal or BBT thermometer), mucus production, cervical position and other symptoms to effectively predict ovulation and avoid intercourse during this time.
-You can also use an ovulation calculator like this one to find the fertile window in your cycle.
+The basic concept is to use cues to predict ovulation and avoid sex when you’re fertile.
+These are things like basal body temperature (using a basal or BBT thermometer), mucus production, and cervical position.
+You can also use an ovulation calculator to find the fertile window in your menstrual cycle.

-There are classes teaching how to practice these methods in most areas, or for those who can’t find a class, there are websites like Fertility Friend (free website) that allow users to chart symptoms and pinpoint ovulation.
-These websites now even have apps and mobile features for easy tracking.
+There are classes teaching how to practice these methods across the country.
+But for those who can’t find a class, there are websites like Fertility Friend.
+This free website allows users to chart their symptoms and pinpoint ovulation.
+There are even apps and mobile features for easy tracking.

 High Tech NFP